ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 7pm, then showers and thunderstorms likely between 7pm and midnight.
-Some of the storms
+         <h3>Tonight</h3>Showers and thunderstorms likely before midnight.
+Some of the storms could be severe.
-         could be severe and produce heavy rain.
 Mostly cloudy, with a low around 64.
-West northwest wind 6 to 14 mph, with gusts as high as 28 mph.
+         West northwest wind 8 to 14 mph, with gusts as high as 28 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">